radishmouse/CoffeeRun-React-2017/README.md

 ### keys

-when you have a component that draws a number of children, and therefore acts as their parent, that component should assign a `key` property to each of them.
+when you have a component that draws a number of childrengg/or, and therefore acts as their parent, that component should assign a `key` property to each of them.